 Everything!
 I plan on working my way into a senior role and teaching at the same time.
 Most likely start my own business once I feel I have enough industry knowledge.

-Why did you choose Manchester Codes over other courses?
+Why did you choose Command Shift over other courses?

 Honestly, financial reasons.
 Not only was the course cheaper than others, it also allowed me to work at the same time as it's an evening course.
 Having £10,000 available to take a course and have three months off work just isn't a viable option, neither is accruing more debt in regards to a loan if you can help it.